Conditionally perform a command several times.

 If the clause results in a multiple values then extra parameters are implicitly defined to hold each.
 These are automatically assigned in alphabetical order %%H %%I %%J ...(implicit parameter definition)

-If the parameter refers to a file, then enhanced variable reference may be used to extract the filename/path/date/size.
+If the parameter refers to a file, then enhanced variable reference can be used to extract the filename/path/date/size.

 You can of course pick any letter of the alphabet other than %%G.